-Elections are normally held at a regular troop meeting, and take about half an hour to complete.
-In order for an election to be held, at least 50% of your active youth members must be present – if less than 50% are present, the election must be rescheduled.
+Elections are normally held at a regular unit meeting, and take about half an hour to complete.
+In order for an election to be held, at least 50% of active youth members must be present – if less than 50% are present, the election must be rescheduled.

 The Order of the Arrow membership requirements are:

 Be a registered member of the Boy Scouts of America.

 - Have experienced 15 nights of camping while registered with a troop, crew, or ship within the two years immediately prior to the election.
 The 15 nights must include one, but no more than one, long-term camp consisting of at least five consecutive nights of overnight camping, approved and under the auspices and standards of the Boy Scouts of America.
 Only five nights of the long-term camp may be credited toward the 15-night camping requirement; the balance of the camping (10 nights) must be overnight, weekend, or other short-term camps of, at most, three nights each.
 Ship nights may be counted as camping for Sea Scouts.